operate-first/sre/README.md

 * A work in progess - the [SRE Maturity Model](./sre_maturity.md)

+    Moving to an SRE model generally happens in a series of steps rather than as a single big change.
+The SRE Maturity Model is intended to describe a set of milestones along the route from "no SRE at all" to "a fully functioning SRE organisation".

 ## Contributing

 Feedback is always welcome, and contributions are too!
 Feel free to file an issue, or simply send us a PR.

 If you're submitting Markdown, please check for any linting problems.
 The [vscode-markdownlint](https://github.com/DavidAnson/vscode-markdownlint) plugin